Andrenosoma hesperium

 Identification

-Andrenosoma hesperium is distinguished from the eastern North A. fulvicaudum by geographic range, with A. hesperium restricted to the western United States.
+Andrenosoma hesperium is distinguished from the eastern North American A. fulvicaudum by geographic range, with A. hesperium restricted to the western United States.
 Within the , it may be distinguished from the four Texas- by distribution.
-Specific morphological diagnostic features for A. hesperium are not documented in available sources. are likely to show the general laphriine characteristics: body, predatory stance, and coloration patterns typical of the genus.
+Specific morphological diagnostic features for A. hesperium are not documented in available sources. are likely to show the general laphriine robber fly characteristics: robust body, predatory stance, and coloration patterns typical of the genus.

 Images